 Most of the foregoing is based on reminiscences of my grandfather 'CETN', although dates are either from documents, including the College of Arms 'Pedigree of Newman' in my father's possession, or imputed from events described.
 From this point, however, family records supplement these sources.

 Arthur Edwin Tweed Newman, Vicar of Whittlesey, co.
 Cambridge, was born 8th December 1867 at Hendford Manor.
 Educated at Trinity Hall, Cambridge, after gaining a Mathematics scholarship in 1887, he became President of the Union and gained a BA Honours in 1889.
-At this time his main interests were mathematics, theology and politics, which coalesced in the new science of political economics, although this was not then respectable enough for university study.
+At this time his main interests were mathematics, theology and politics, which coalesced in the new science of political economics, although this was not then entirely respectable.
 Ordained in 1893, he served as London Curate of the Holy Trinity Church at Hoxton (1892-5), Vicar of St.Barnabas South Kensington, co.
 Surrey (1895-7), and of Granborough, Buckinghamshire (1897-1907).
-In 1894 he met and married Alice Kate GABBETT in co.
-Donegal, N.Ireland, grand-niece of William Smith O'Brien, MP, by whom he had 2 daughters and 4 sons before her death of septicaemia in 1907 aged just 30 years.
+In 1894, working in a soup kitchen in London, he met Alice Kate GABBETT, grand-niece of William Smith O'Brien, revolutionary Irish MP of Dublin (and sometime political prisoner).
+They were married in co.
+Donegal, N-Ireland, before returning to parish and busy political life in England, and had 2 daughters and 4 sons before her premature death of septicaemia in 1907 aged just 30 years.

 A radical liberal, from the 1890s he was a proxy-orator during elections for politician aristocrats Rothschild and Wedgwood, both of whom had speech defects.
 After relations with his father soured to the point of disinheritance, and mourning the deaths of his first wife (1907) and elder son (1915), whilst watching the decline of his beloved Liberals after the Great War (1918), he resigned the remainder of his life to delivering sermons as Vicar of St.Andrews Whittlesey (1907-44).
 These were carefully composed vignettes which attempted to unite his intellectual, theological and political conceptions with a strong and theatrical rhetoric that would appeal to ordinary Englishmen.
-This was despite bouts of consumption, he had TB from Hendford throughout his life, and binge drinking.
-Before and during World War II his sermons gained wide publicity and drew large congregations which spilled out into the street.
+Handicaps included bouts of consumption throughout his life, a legacy of TB from Hendford, and binge drinking.
+Before and during World War II his sermons gained notoriety and drew large congregations which spilled out into the street.
 In 1908 he married, secondly, Florence Elsie PRICE, daughter of a local butcher, by whom he had two sons, Francis 'Frank' Newman, a mechanic, and Arthur [IV] 'Jerry' Newman, a parson in the high church.
 Arthur [II] died on 28th May 1944, buried at East Preston, co.
 Surrey, aged 76 years, survived by 6 sons and 2 daughters.

 Colonel Charles Edwin Tweed Newman of the Rajputana Rifles, Indian Army, later of New South Wales, was his eldest surviving son after Arthur [III] Maurice Tweed Newman was killed in action at Aubers Ridge in France on 9th May 1915.
 Born 2nd July 1898 at The Rectory, Granborough, co.
 Buckinghamshire, Charles was sponsored with his brother Maurice to go to Christ's Hospital School in London by a wealthy benefactress, Mrs.Thompson.
-Occasionally she would drive them about London in her carriage-and-four with dogs and liveried coachmen.
-Slightly dyslexic, Charles left his homework to his brother Maurice whilst he played cricket.
-On elisting at age 16 years, he was asked which position he played, and after naively telling his Commanding Officer he played 'slips' was given the job of catching German grenades in the trenches, a job which carried a life expectancy of just 6 weeks.
-Surviving on his wits for 18 months, apparently with some drops and 'near misses', he was subsequently decorated for seeing action and asked if he wished to accept a commission, which he gained in 1918.
-From 1919 to 1945 he served as an Officer in India, and as Major again saw active service on the NW-Frontier [Afghanistan] in 1929.
-During the Second World War he became Brigade Commanding Officer, Acting Brigadeer, of the 7th Battalion, XIX Hyderabad Regiment (1943-45), training troops for action in Burma against the Japanese Imperial Army.
+She would occasionally drive them about London in her carriage-and-four with dogs and 'liveried' coachmen.
+Slightly dyslexic, Charles preferred to leave his homework to his brother Maurice whilst he played cricket.
+In 1915, aged 16 years, he followed his brother by enlisting.
+Asked by his Commanding Officer which position he played, he naively replied that he played 'slips', and was given the job of catching German grenades in the trenches.
+This normally carried a life expectancy of just 6 weeks.
+Surviving on his wits for 18 months, with some drops and 'near misses', his war service ended when he accidentally dropped a heavy munitions box on his arm, forcing him to recover in hospital.
+Though decorated for seeing action, he suffered shell shock, spending months after the War seeking solitude in the rear pews of churches, whilst developing a distaste for the joyless religion he saw practiced there.
+In 1919 he was asked if he wished to accept a commission, and graduated as a junior officer.
+From then until 1945 he served in India, and as Major again saw active service on the NW-Frontier [Afghanistan] in 1929.
+During the Second World War he became Acting Brigade Commanding Officer of the 7th Battalion, XIX Hyderabad Regiment (1943-45), training troops for action in Burma against the Japanese Imperial Army.
 After several Courts Martial for insubordination, in which he took a keen interest in his own defence and gratified a latent talent for legal argument, he retired Lieutenant Colonel in 1945.

 Maurice Newman was married in 1955 at St.Philip's Church, Sydney, to Maureen Noela WEBB of Sydney, whose parents were from Moree and Mudgee in country NSW.
 Her mother's mother was Elizabeth NEWMAN KETTLE, a descendant of the Newmans of Farnham, co.
 Surrey, and therefore of Thomas [III] (d. ca. 1665-8), 'the Swallow'.